ReDI-School/intro-java/string_exercises.md

 ```
 Input:
 Vanillepudding
-Pudding
+pudding
-Output: Pudding is a suffix of Vanillepudding
+Output: pudding is a suffix of Vanillepudding
 ```
 ### 4. indexOf(String str)
 Write a method that reads two strings from the user and outputs if one is a part of the other.